Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

     Click the drop-down list to select an action status.
 The following options are available:
     - **All**
         Select this option to display all actions, regardless of their status.
-    - **In progress**
+    -**Active**
          Select this option to display the actions that are currently active.
     - **Done**
         Select this option to display the actions that have been already executed.
     - **Error**
         Select this option to display the actions that have given an error.
+    -**Error; automatic retry**
+        Select this option to display the actions that have given an error, but will be automatically retried.
     - **Suspended**
         Select this option to display the actions that have been manually paused.
     - **Process aborted**
         Select this option to display the actions included in a process that has been manually ended.
+    -**Aborted**
+        Select this option to display the actions that has been manually ended.
+    - **Manual**
+        Select this option to display the actions that require a user decision.

 The following functions are available for the editing toolbar: